NUTS AS POST-RUN SNACKS FOR RUNNERS

 Runners should consume Macadamia nuts as it helps to metabolize carbohydrates into energy with its high levels of thiamine which is a type of B vitamin.

 Hazelnuts rank highest in the level of folate which is a B vitamin that is known to reduce the risk of birth defects.
 Vitamin B can lower the risk of heart disease, cancer, and depression.
-They also contain moderate levels of potassium, calcium, and magnesium which is beneficial to help reduce blood pressure.
+They also contain moderate levels of potassium, calcium, and magnesium which are beneficial to help reduce blood pressure.

 Though called nuts, Peanuts are legumes containing several antioxidants.
 Peanuts contain resveratrol which is a phytochemical compound thought to protect against heart disease and found effective even for fighting off cancer.
 Their low glycemic index aids in slow digestion which helps to maintain a balanced blood-sugar level.
 Peanuts are high in the complex B-vitamin biotin as well as manganese, which is good for bones.

-Chestnuts are low-fat nuts that provide the runners, the benefits of manganese, molybdenum, magnesium, and copper.
+Chestnuts are low-fat nuts that provide the runners, with the benefits of manganese, molybdenum, magnesium, and copper.
 They are packed with antioxidants and are also a good source of folic acid, vitamin C, B1, B2, and B6

 Nuts are fuels to restore the energy and nutrients that are lost after running.
 These low-calorie energy-boosting snacks can also aid the metabolism of your body.
-Nuts are never boring as its flavour can be enjoyed in any form – as raw or roasted.
+Nuts are never boring as their flavour can be enjoyed in any form – raw or roasted.
 A creamy or crunchy paste of nuts can be the best add-on to your daily breakfast.